-The Trustees are aware of their fund managers' attitude to social, environmental and ethical factors with respect to their selection of investments and are satisfied that they are taking a responsible approach.
+The Trustees are aware of their fund managers' attitude to social, environmental, and ethical factors with respect to their selection of investments and are satisfied that they are taking a responsible approach.

-In endeavouring to invest for the best financial interests of the beneficiaries, the Trustees have elected to invest primarily in pooled funds and cannot, therefore, directly influence the social, environmental and ethical policies and practices of the companies in which the pooled funds invest.
-As regards direct holdings in equities, we do not invest in arms or tobacco.
+In endeavouring to invest for the best financial interests of the beneficiaries, the Trustees have elected to invest primarily in pooled funds and cannot therefore directly influence the social, environmental and ethical policies and practices of the companies in which the pooled funds invest.
+As regards direct holdings in equities we do not invest in arms, defence or tobacco stocks.

-The Trustees have, therefore, decided not to impose any additional social, environmental and ethical guidelines on their managers.
+The Trustees have therefore decided not to impose any additional social, environmental, and ethical guidelines on their managers.